HsiangHung/Machine_Learning_Note/Clustering/1D_clustering/README.md

 ## 2. Gaussina Mixture Model (GMM)

-The example to use GMM to perform 1D clustering is described in: [[AstroML]][1D Gaussian Mixture Example]

 In the GMM model, the prior distribution on the vector $\bf{\mu}$ and $\Sigma$ of estimates given data $\bf{X}$ is